 Grab a partner and join the fun!

-When the first ride and tie was organized, back in 1971, to promote Levi Strauss of all things, it involved two trail runners and a horse, with the team members alternating running and riding over the lengthy mountain course.
+Back in the day, when the first ride and tie was organized, in 1971, to promote Levi Strauss of all things, it involved two trail runners and a horse, with the team members alternating running and riding over the lengthy mountain course.
 Runner and rider made the decision when to switch on their own, depending upon the terrain and the strengths of each participant.
-While ride and ties, two runners and a horse, are still offered, the two runners and a mountain bike option is now also becoming more popular.
-Our Suffer Better Ride ‘n Tie is of the Run & Mountain Bike variety; we just don't know that many horses.
-And rather than have the team determine when and where the transitions take place, we will have designated transition spots, where the runner switches to the bike and the rider becomes the runner.
+While ride and ties, two runners and a horse, are still offered, the two runners and a shared mountain bike option is now also becoming more popular.
+Our Suffer Better Ride ‘n Tie is of this latter Run & Mountain Bike variety; we just don't know that many horses.
+And rather than have the team determine when and where the transitions take place, we will again have designated transition spots, where the runner switches to the bike and the rider becomes the runner.
 Each segment will be approximately 5 miles, the total course measuring 20 miles, with 3 distinct transition points.
 The team will start together and finish only when both the runner and rider cross the final finish line.

 Teams can be all male, all female, or co-ed.
 We'll be giving awards to the top team in each category.

-Our new Ride 'n Tie will take place on the beautiful run and ride-friendly trails at Staunton State Park, with the start and finish at the Mason Creek parking lot.
+Our 2nd annual Ride 'n Tie will be back on the beautiful run and ride-friendly trails at Staunton State Park, with the start and finish at the Mason Creek parking lot.

 This is a team race, each team having 2 members.
 Teams can be all-male, all-female or co-ed.
-Each team member registers separately and the registration fee is $60/person or $120/team.
+Each team member registers separately and the registration fee is $70/person or $140/team.

 When you sign up, if you are the first member of your team, you select "Create a team."
 You get to get things rolling for your teammate and give a name to your team.
 Remember: We'll be giving a prize for best team name!
 And remember to tell your teammate what the team name actually is!